top of page

 If your dog already guards resources, you can work on desensitization and counterconditioning:

-Start at a distance – If your dog guards food, stand at a comfortable distance and toss a high-value treat (like chicken or cheese) near the bowl.
+Start at a distance: Stand comfortably if your dog guards food and toss a high-value treat (like chicken or cheese) near the bowl.

-Gradually move closer – Over time, decrease the distance while continuing to offer treats to build trust.
+Gradually move closer – Over time, decrease the distance while offering treats to build trust.

-Trade Up – Offer something better in exchange for what they are guarding.
-For example, if they have a bone, offer a higher-value treat and take the bone only after they willingly release it.
+Trade Up: Offer something better in exchange for what they are guarding.
+For example, if they have a bone, offer a higher-value treatment and take it only after they willingly release it.

 3. Avoid Confrontation

-Never punish a dog for guarding, as this can increase anxiety and worsen the behavior.
+Never punish a dog for guarding, as this can increase anxiety and worsen the behaviour.

 Avoid forcibly taking items away, as this reinforces the need to guard.